 Read about Financial aid.

 Our Waldorf Elementary Music Teacher Education intensive is designed for practicing Waldorf teachers who are experienced musicians or experienced musicians who wish to become Waldorf music teachers.
 Applicants must be proficient musicians (either instrumentalists or vocalists), be able to read music, and possess an understanding of music theory.
 A high school diploma is required for admission; a bachelor’s degree is not required.

-- We are now accepting applications for our July 2018 cohort.
-Apply online or download a pdf of the application form.
-Or you may request to have a paper version sent to you by filling out an inquiry form or by contacting us at 845-425-0055 x20.
+- Applications for our July 2020 cohort will be available October 1, 2019.
+You may apply online, download a pdf of the application form, or request to have a paper version sent to you by filling out an inquiry form or by contacting us at 845-425-0055 x20.

 - A completed application includes: